GusRuss89/cf7-live-preview/README.txt

 3. Even check your form's validation and success messages!

 == Changelog ==
+= 1.0.1 =
+* Updates to comply with the "Contact Form 7" trademark policy

+= 1.0.0 =
+* Plugin has been stable long enough to be given 1.0.0 tag

 = 0.1.4 =
 * Fix a bug that displayed admin bar on front end